GrumioEstCoquus/MATH261A-project1/README.md

 # MATH261A-project
-Repository for simple linear regression project for MATH 261A.
+Repository for simple linear regression project for MATH 261A at SJSU.

 ## Data